 We enjoyed the archeological experience at Tzurim Valley National Park.
 And since the activity lasts only 1.5 hours and includes hands-on experience, it is suitable for the whole family.

-The bottom line is that if you love archeology, then I would recommend booking the archeological experience.
-It is a unique experience, and unlike the standard POI, here you can uncover real treasures.
+The bottom line is that I recommend booking the archeological experience if you love archeology.
+It is a unique experience, and unlike the standard point of interest, here you can uncover real treasures.

 Have you ever been to Tzurim Valley National Park?
 Tell us about your experience in the comments below.